 Civil Engineering recruitment agency listing

-Civil engineering jobs involve creating, improving and safeguarding the environment.
+Civil engineering involves creating, improving and safeguarding the environment.
 Projects in this industry may involve constructing bridges, tunnels, roads and railways.

 For those with a strong desire to work in civil engineering jobs, it is essential to achieve a degree or HND in civil engineering or a related discipline.
 The minimum qualifications required to work towards a degree in civil engineering are A levels in maths and physics.
 BTEC awards in engineering may also be acceptable.
 Graduate engineers who go on to study for postgraduate qualifications may be able to gain professional registration as incorporated or chartered engineers.